fmalina/revisions-blocl/activism/whole.md

 The goal of our health system is not health; it’s profit for a few industries at the expense of the public good.

-What all this means is that, in the current system, we don’t have free choices;
+What all this means is that, in the current system, we don't have free choices;
 we have constrained choices. [\*](#ASIN:B00APDFVLU;LOC:3100)

 I need to emphasize that these negative outcomes are not the goal of the current